siduojiang/SQL_analysis_bikeshare/README.md

   FROM `bigquery-public-data.san_francisco.bikeshare_trips`
 ```

-The best guess for the number of bikes is based on the bike ID, where we assume each bike is assigned a different ID.
+The best guess for the number of bikes is based on the bike number, where we assume each bike is assigned a different ID.
 We don't account for retired bikes since we don't have this information, and assume that newly added bike take on a new ID.
 There are 700 distinct IDs, so we think there are 700 bikes during the time period of this dataset stated above.

 ### Questions of your own
 - Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
 These questions MUST be different than any of the questions and queries you ran above.

-- Question 1: Based on station id and name from the bikeshare_stations table, which start and end stations in the bikeshare_trips table have different names when joined by station id?
+- Question 1: Based on station id and name from the bikeshare_stations table, which start and end stations in the bikeshare_trips table have different names when matched by station id?
+Are the mismatches between start and end stations different from each other?
 How many occurrences are there for each distinct difference, and is the mismatch potentially something of concern about the dataset?

   * Answer: There are 12 distinct entries where the start station name from the trips table is different than the station name in the station table when joined based on station id.
 For the end station name, there were also 12 distinct entries, with names and number of occurrences (trips) listed below: